 Determine Your House’s Value

-Selling a house on your own means you’re going to have to handle a lot of different aspects of the process, so the fewer headaches you can create upfront, the better.
+Selling a house on your own means you’re going to have to handle a lot of different aspects of the selling process, so the fewer headaches you can avoid up front, the better.
 So it’s absolutely vital that you price the house correctly when you list it.
-If you start with a price that’s too high, you’re going to end up sitting on the market for way longer than you’d hoped.
+If you start with a price that’s too high, you’re going to end up with a property that sits on the market way longer than you’d like.
 If you price too low, you’ll end up with less profit than you could have made.

-There are a few different ways to do this.
-First, you can use online sites that contain local real estate values to guide you.
-Use their price estimates to get in the right range and then see how similar homes in your neighborhood have sold for recently.
+There are a few different ways to determine what your house is worth in Dallas, TX.
+First, you can use online sites that contain local real estate values to help guide you.
+Use their price estimates to get in the right price range and then see how similar homes in your neighborhood in Dallas have sold for recently.
 You’ll get a good sense of actual value vs. perceived value.

-You could also reach out to a Realtor or real estate agent to get a competitive market analysis.
+You could also reach out to a Realtor or real estate agent to get a competitive market analysis in your area.
 They will likely do this for free but know that they are doing it with the hope of listing your home, so expect to get a sales pitch as well.

 Get Your House Sale-Ready

-Every problem inside and around your house is going to be magnified in the sales process, so it’s important to get on it now.
-The more work you do at this stage, the less likely you’ll have to drop the price later on or handle repairs yourself in order to please the buyer through concessions.
+Every problem inside and around your house is going to be magnified in the sales process, so it’s important to start working on those problems now.
+The more work you do at this stage in the game, the less likely you’ll have to drop the price later on or handle repairs yourself in order to please the buyer through concessions.

 In the house, make any and all repairs you can yourself.
 Whether it’s a leaky faucet, sticky window, or electric outlet that isn’t working.
 If you can do it yourself, do it.
-You might be okay dealing with a broken dishwasher or garage door opener that doesn’t always work, but you don’t want to give buyers any reasons to consider another house where everything works fine.
+You might be okay dealing with a broken dishwasher or garage door opener that doesn’t always work, but you don’t want to give buyers any reasons to consider another house where everything is in good working order.

 Don’t Forget About Curb Appeal

 This is also a really good time to consider adding a fresh coat of paint to the house and toning down any loud colors with something more neutral.
 Don’t skimp on the decluttering and don’t just throw everything in a closet and hope for the best.
-Get in the attic, basement, and garage and give them all a good clean.
+Potential buyers do open closets to see how much space they’re going to have, so don’t assume that your stuffed closets won’t be seen.
+Get in the attic, basement, and garage and give them all a good thorough cleaning.

 You also want curb appeal to be as enticing as it can be.
-Consider power-washing the exterior, improving the landscaping, mowing the lawn, painting fences, and anything else that will make potential buyers who drive past the property want to stop and look around.
+Consider power-washing the exterior, improving the landscaping, mowing the lawn, painting fences, and anything else that will make potential buyers who drive past your Dallas house to want to stop and look around.

 Market Your Home Well

-Curb appeal and online listings are all well and good, but you’re probably going to need more than that to sell your house without a Realtor.
-They would normally handle this aspect of the process but since you’re selling on your own, it’s up to you to make sure your house is marketed well.
+Curb appeal and online listings are all well and good, but you’re probably going to need more than that to sell your Dallas, TX house without a Realtor.
+The Realtor would normally handle this aspect of the process but since you’re selling on your own, it’s up to you to make sure your house is marketed well.

 Make sure you’re investing in yard signs and placing them in areas where they are highly visible from cars and pedestrians walking by.
 Consider creating brochures that you can place inside the house as well as out in the community.
 Advertise the house online via popular real estate sites and places like Craigslist and Facebook.
 And, of course, start scheduling your own open house.

-All of these things that a lot of planning and preparation.
+All of these things take a lot of planning and preparation.
 They’ll also cost money, depending on how much you want to invest in marketing and advertising efforts.

 Negotiation & Closing